Elementary Faith Formation General Information

 - Four Children: $350

 For families requesting the Sacrament of First Reconciliation and First Eucharist (Holy Communion), there is an additional donation of $100.
-Scholarships are available and no child would be turned away.
-(There is a separate registration form for Sacraments and a Baptismal Certificate must accompany the registration.
+Scholarships are available and no child will be turned away.
+(There is a separate registration form for Sacraments and a Baptismal Certificate must accompany the registration.)
+Baptismal Certificate may photograph or scanned and emailed to firstname.lastname@example.org.

 Fr.
-Nick Dempsey and the staff at St. Thérèse of Carmel welcome you to our Faith Formation program.
+Chris Tozzi and the staff at St. Thérèse of Carmel welcome you to our Faith Formation program.
 We hope that you find all the information you need here and if not, please do not hesitate to call or email us!

 It is important to note that Faith Formation should be a life-long process and children learn at different depths throughout their academic careers.
 Children are expected to remain in Elementary Faith Formation continuously through 6th grade in preparation for life as adult learners.
 Parents should consider Faith Formation an ongoing commitment, and not just for Sacramental preparation.
 We have programs for Middle School (Edge) and High School (Life Teen).
 These programs are to help our youth enter into or deepen their relationship to Jesus Christ.